How To Deal With Capio Partners

 If you don’t agree with the amount Capio Partners says you owe, the account doesn’t belong to you, or you (or your medical insurance company) already paid off the account, you can dispute the debt.

-Instructions for disputing the debt should be on the bottom of the debt validation letter.
-You can learn more about this process in Upsolve’s Guide To Disputing a Debt You Don’t Owe.
+📝 Instructions for disputing the debt are usually included in the debt validation letter.
+You can also check out Upsolve’s Guide To Disputing a Debt You Don’t Owe for step-by-step help.

 Option 2: Negotiate the Debt and Make a Settlement Offer